saimoon/saimoon.github.io/_posts/2016-06-23-linux-networking-an-internal-insight.markdown

 So after this init we have:

 * 256 network packet buffer (each 16383 byte)
-* an Rx ring buffer (*RxDescArray*) with 256 slot each slot point to the physic address of a packet buffer
+* an Rx ring buffer (*RxDescArray*) with 256 slot, each slot pointing to the physic address of a packet buffer
 * an array of 256 pointer to packet buffer (virtual address)

 | RxDescArray | | | | Rx_databuff|